SAKErobotics/SAKErobotics/README.md

 EZGripper software for C# - C Sharp is available at https://github.com/SAKErobotics/ezgripper-csharp

 EZGripper software for Universal Robots is available at https://github.com/SAKErobotics/ezgripper-ur

+EZGripper 3D model in .STEP format is available at https://github.com/SAKErobotics/EZGripper3Dmodels